WilfredTA/ReuseCoin/README.md

 The monetization of value/impact depends on the way value / impact is measured.
 As mentioned above, the first type of impact is what we will aim to complete for the scope of this hackathon.

-The goal is to provide to the script developer value equal to the value they provide the developer ecosystem.
-Therefore, the currency - reuse coin - amount accrued by a script will be both the compensation for - and measurement of - the value added by a developer’s published script.

 ## Aligning Incentives of Script Devs & Script Users

-Script devs want to add value and earn value which translates into: script devs want people to use their scripts.
+Script devs want to add value and earn value which translates into: script devs want people to use their scripts and they want to be paid for this.

 Script users want it to be easy to use the scripts.
-Using a script already developed should decrease the amount of work script users (dapp developers) want to use.
-Therefore, using a script should be easy rather than cumbersome, and the additional requirements that construct transactions should not add too much complexity, nor too much size or compute cycles, since both of those will incur costs on the script user, reducing the value-added of the used script.
+Reusing a script already developed by someone else should decrease the amount of work script users (dapp developers) have to do; it shouldn't be cumbersome.
+Therefore, the additional requirements that construct transactions should not add too much complexity, nor too much size or compute cycles, since both of those will incur costs on the script user, reducing the value-added of the used script.

 ## Script Discovery